shanetuohy/irish_vaccine_bot/README.md

 ## Supported Commands

-/daily - Adds the users coversation id to a db table of conversations to update when there is a database update /week - Counts up the last 7 days of doses given /overall - Gives some overall stats about the rollouy /latest - Queries the db for the most recent data /unsubscribe - Sets subscribed to false against the users coversation id
+/daily - Adds the users coversation id to a db table of conversations to update when there is a database update

+/week - Counts up the last 7 days of doses given

+/overall - Gives some overall stats about the rollout

+/latest - Queries the db for the most recent data

+/unsubscribe - Sets subscribed to false against the users coversation id